 Separate florets, not by cutting through them, but by inserting the point of the knife into the inner structure of the floret where the stalks break into little stems.
 Slice those apart and the floret will naturally separate and lose very little of the floret pieces.
 Try to keep florets about the same size and if there is any long stem attached to the florets, slice them 3/8ths of an inch thick and add to the stem pile.

-Place stems in the bottom of a saucepan, add about an inch of water.
-Put the florets on top.
+Place stems in the bottom of a saucepan, cover with water.
+Turn heat onto medium high and when bubbles begin to break through, add the florets on top.
 Salt if desired.
-Cover, bring to a boil and simmer four to eight minutes, to desired tenderness.
+Cover, and simmer four to eight minutes, to desired tenderness.
 Remove lid and drain.
 Shock in cold water, if you wish, to stop the cooking process and preserve bright color.
 Add back to warm saucepan, place a pat of butter on top.
 Cover to keep warm until serving.
 When ready to serve, lightly toss to distribute butter.